-Street photography has become hugely popular over the last few years, and it’s no wonder with the boom in social media.
-Ask any photographer “what is street photography?” and you are guaranteed to get a different response each time – that’s what is so brilliant about this style of photography.
+Yet if you ask any photographer “what is street photography?” you are guaranteed to get a different response each time.
+That’s what is so brilliant about this genre of photography.

-Get close to your subject: (and by close we mean quite cosy).
+Get close to your subject.
 The closer the better as far as we are concerned, as you can capture more expression on the faces.

 We feel shooting head on is generally better than a side/back view, and faces are generally more interesting in this type of photography category.
 It allows us to see a sense of the character, their emotions and expressions – the audience can then be pulled in with mystery and intrigue, asking themselves ‘what can I work out from this image?’.